frictionlessdata/datapackage/data-package/README.md

 ##### `version`

-a version string identifying the version of the package.
+A version string identifying the version of the package.
 It should conform to the [Semantic Versioning][semver] requirements and should follow the [Data Package Version](/patterns/#data-package-version) pattern.

 ##### `sources`